 Follow the time stated in the recipe and you can also do the toothpick test by simply sticking a toothpick into the center of the largest muffin.
 If the toothpick comes out clean, they’re done.

-After your gluten-free oatmeal muffins have baked, remove them from the oven and let them sit in the pan for a few minutes before carefully removing them (they’ll still be hot!) and placing them on a cooling rack.
+After your oatmeal muffins have been baked, remove them from the oven and let them sit in the pan for a few minutes before carefully removing them (they’ll still be hot!) and placing them on a cooling rack.

 Allow them to cool almost completely before serving.